GrinLens/Zemax-Radial-and-Ball-GRIN/README.md

 Note for 32-bit system users of the Example Files: use a text editor to replace all instances of MGRINx64 with MGRINx32 in any *.zmx example file before opening it.

+Bug note: It has been found that recent versions of Zemax fail to operate properly with a Ball GRIN lens whose GRIN center lies off the optical axis.
+Efforts are (sporadically) underway to resolve the problem.

 ##File list:
 ### Documentation
 Radial and Ball GRIN Documentation.pdf